Journal

 Can a private tour combine Dubai and Abu Dhabi shopping in one day?

 It can, since the two emirates sit close enough by road for a single flexible day, though most travellers find it works better to give each city its own focused visit rather than rushing both.
-A guide can sequence either option around your actual priorities, whether that means one souk and one mall, or a full day dedicated to one city.
+[A private shopping tour](/tours/private-dubai-shopping-tour) can sequence either option around your actual priorities, whether that means one souk and one mall, or a full day dedicated to one city.

 Plan your private Dubai tour